 Help in Crisis Situations

-Our detailed database, free information packs and soon-to-be-launched app include links to a wide variety of autism-specific facilities: from supermarkets offering quiet hours, to firms specialising in legal advice for people with additional needs.
+Our detailed database includes links to a wide variety of autism-specific facilities: from supermarkets offering quiet hours, to firms specialising in legal advice for people with additional needs.

 In crisis situations where people are living in poverty, suffering the effects of domestic violence, recovering from addictions or dealing with mental health problems, autistic people’s needs are very often overlooked.

-We therefore offer helplines, counselling and mentoring services, and provide essential supplies for autistic people and their families who find themselves in difficulty.
+We therefore offer signposting to helplines, counselling and mentoring services, and when funds allow, we can provide essential supplies for autistic people and their families who find themselves in difficulty.

 At Autism All Stars we know from experience what a huge difference even the smallest changes can make to an autistic person’s life, so we’re always happy to step in and offer the appropriate relief, whenever and wherever it’s needed most.